 Imaging generally plays an adjunct role to arthrocentesis in the diagnosis of joint sepsis.
 If synovial fluid cannot be retrieved, however, radiologic studies become of the utmost importance.

-narrowing of the joint space due cartilage destruction in the acute phase
+narrowing of the joint space due to cartilage destruction in the acute phase

-- sensitive and more specific for early cartilaginous damage with joint effusion being characterization 10.
+MRI is sensitive and more specific for early cartilaginous damage with joint effusion being characterization 10.

 Treatment and prognosis

 If unrecognised and left untreated, septic arthritis can result in irreversible joint damage within 48 hours of the onset of infection due to the proteolytic enzymes of the white blood cells that flood the infected synovial space.
-Osteonecrosis is also an important sequelae of septic arthritis due to effusion and increase in intra-articular pressure compromises blood circulation.
+Osteonecrosis is also an important sequela of septic arthritis due to effusion and an increase in intra-articular pressure which compromises blood circulation.

 Conversely, approximately 90% of patients with septic arthritis will recover with appropriate antibiotic treatment.
 Therefore, timely diagnosis and treatment are critical.